Migration Mapper

 HOW IT WORKS

-- a table of the start and end dates of annual spring and fall migration for every individual animal;
+- a table of the start and end dates of identified movement seasons for every individual animal;

-- raster layers of individual and population-level utilization distributions of migratory corridors and winter ranges; and
+- raster layers of individual and population-level occurrence distributions of movement corridors and seasonal ranges; and

 - shapefiles of the GPS locations used in the Brownian Bridge Movement Analysis.